Nina Wadia: Stage and radio

 Apart from the original radio version of Goodness Gracious Me, Wadia's other radio work includes guesting on Parsons and Naylor's Pull-Out Sections, as well as regular appearances in the BBC World Service soap opera Westway as the pharmacist Namita ul-Haq.
 In 2001, Wadia voiced the role of Ariel in a BBC Radio 3 production of The Tempest.
 In 2002, she was due to star in the Royal Shakespeare Company's production of Midnight's Children, based on Salman Rushdie's novel, but she quit only weeks before rehearsals were due to begin.
-There were rumours that her departure was prompted by offers of more lucrative and less demanding television work, although her agent denied this.
+In December 2023 - January 2024, for Christmas and New Year, she made her pantomime debut playing Fairy Sugarsnap in Jack and the Beanstalk at the York Theatre Royal from Friday 8 December 2023 to Sunday 7 January 2024.

 Personal life

 Wadia is married to the composer Raiomond Mirza.
 The couple first met in Canada and married there in July 1998.
-They live in Surrey, England.
+They live in Surrey.
 Like Wadia, Mirza is a Parsi and the couple had a traditional Parsi wedding.
+She is a member of the Wadia family.

 Charity

 Wadia was involved in the Pakistan Earthquake Appeal Concert and Fashion Show, at the Royal Albert Hall in 2005.
 She has also been involved in campaigning for Save the Children and for increased organ donation from Asians in Britain.

-As a JDRF (Juvenile Diabetes Research Foundation) Ambassador Nina Wadia received an OBE in the 2021 New Year Honours for her services to charity and entertainment.
+She is a Breakthrough T1D ambassador.

 Honours and awards

-Wadia won 'Best Comedy Performance' at the 2009 British Soap Awards.
-Additionally she won Best Onscreen Partnership at the same awards ceremony for her onscreen relationship with Nitin Ganatra.
+Wadia won Best Comedy Performance at the 2009 British Soap Awards, as well as Best On-Screen Partnership at the same awards ceremony for her on-screen relationship with Nitin Ganatra.
 In 2004, she won the chairman's Award at the Asian Women awards.

 In April 2013, she was awarded with the Outstanding Achievement in Television Award at The Asian Awards.
+The following year, Wadia won the Sophiya Haque award for Services to British Television Award at the Asian Media Awards.
+The award was presented to her by Haque's sister, Seyera.

 Wadia was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to entertainment and charity.